blazegraph/database/README.md

-## Welcome to the Blazegraph DB
+## Welcome to the Blazegraph Database
 Blazegraph™ DB is our ultra high-performance graph database supporting Blueprints and RDF/SPARQL APIs.
-It supports up to 50 Billion edges on a single machine and has a High Availability and Scale-out architecture.
+It supports up to 50 Billion edges on a single machine and has a enterprise features for High Availability and Scale-out architecture.
 It is in production use for Fortune 500 customers such as EMC, Autodesk, and many others.
 It powers the Wikimedia Foundation's Wiki Data Query Service.
 See the latest [Feature Matrix](http://www.blazegraph.com/product/).

 ![image](http://blog.blazegraph.com/wp-content/uploads/2015/07/blazegraph_by_systap_favicon.png)